dominicdoty/dominicdoty.github.io/_posts/2014-02-06-n64btcontroller.md

 ![Modified Laminator]({{ site.url }}/images/n64/laminator.jpg)
 The laminator is another story that deserves its own post, which it will recieve in due time.
 I modified it to run several hundred degrees hotter than it should, and it melts toner onto circuit boards very reliably.
 Allowing me to make stupid thin traces on my boards.
 ![Toner transfered boards]({{ site.url }}/images/n64/toner.jpg)
 Here's the Bluetooth breakout board with room for an led and some resistors, as well as the joystick board.
-Both still have toner on them, with the paper removed and cleaned off.
+Both still have toner on them, with the paper removed but not cleaned off.
 Clorox wipes do wonders for cleaning the remaining paper off a toner transfer after a good water soak.
 ![Etched boards]({{ site.url }}/images/n64/btjoy.jpg)
 Here are the same boards after etching.
 ![Tinned boards]({{ site.url }}/images/n64/tinned.jpg)